andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 And "coffee shop" is perhaps too crude a term.
-"Coffee roastery, espresso bar, and coffee training centre" appears to be the presentment preferred by Tim (or more likely the PR firm whos run his website).
+"Coffee roastery, espresso bar, and coffee training centre" appears to be the presentment preferred by Tim (or more likely the PR firm who runs his website).

 to be overrun with patrons right? early 20s.
 I'm surprised that the shop isn't overrun with guests, seeing as this is the only Tim Wendelboe store in the entire world - he is of the belief that opening more locations will dilute his grasp on the quality of the coffee he serves.
 I saunter up to the bar helmed by two tall, stunningly attractive Norwegians who appear to be in their early 20s.